DanielLMcGuire/LCE-SDK/README.md

 >
 > Not stable (yet)
 >
-> Might also be important to know that it doesnt work yet
+> Might also be important to know that it doesnt work yet, and is client side rn

 ## Requirements
 ### 1. Source Patches: